Cross-lingual Argument Mining in the Medical Domain: Results

-All of the experiments that were done for argument component detection were also applied to the classification of argument relations.
-Results are shown in Table \ref{table:rel_clf_es} and in Figure \ref{fig:results_relclf_es_figure}.
+All the experiments that were done for argument component detection were also applied to the classification of argument relations.
+Results are reported in Table \ref{table:rel_clf_es}.

-Here, similar to the argument components, the prediction scores are significantly lower for \textit{Glaucoma} and are higher for \textit{Mixed} test sets.
-Furthermore, in this setting the models were fine-tuned with multilingual data (both Spanish and English) that are not better than their counterparts trained in the target languages.
-Moreover, while mBERT trained and tested on the translated data is better than when applied in a zero-shot scenario, differences are not as large as for Argument Component Detection.
-In fact, zero-shot performs better for Glaucoma.
-Finally, the monolingual BETO model does obtain better results than mBERT for most of the evaluations on relation classification.
+Here, similar to the argument components, the models trained on multilingual data also obtain the best overall results across the three test sets and \emph{data-transfer} outperforms \emph{model-transfer}, especially on the Glaucoma set.
+Furthermore, although very close, in this case, the multilingual results do not improve over the results in English obtained with gold standard data (reported in Table \ref{table:rel_clf_baseline}).

-Another point to mention is that the relation classification corpus is extremely imbalanced.
-We believe that this may be one of the reasons why the classification quality is significantly low.
+An important point to mention is that, as shown in Table \ref{table:abstrct}, the relation classification corpus is extremely imbalanced, which may be why classification results are substantially lower.
 Another reason is the lack of context in the task itself, given that in many cases it is extremely difficult to distinguish relations given only two sentences, without further context.
 Thus, we believe that relation classification in the medical domain cannot be straightforwardly determined based only on local textual information.
-It may require more complex structures and additional insights from the data to be able to identify argumentative structures.
+Instead, it may require more complex structures and additional insights from the data.